mittwald/clapper/README.md

 If the struct field type is a slice, all trailing arguments will be assigned to it.
 If the type is a single value property, only the first trailing argument will be assigned and the rest will still be returned as trailing arguments from the `Parse()` function as before.

 If a command is specified, it becomes mandatory and the `Parse()` will fail if no command was found (i.e. no trailing arguments found).
-If such a required command is not given, the resulting error will respect any optionally given `help` inside the tag and enrich the error message accordingly..
+If such a required command is not given, the resulting error will respect any optionally given `help` inside the tag and enrich the error message accordingly.

 Example:
 ```golang